How to remove malware from your Mac?

 How to remove a virus from Mac

-Just as with any disease, to doctor a virus you need to remove the infected part of your software — as simple as that.
+Just as with any disease, to doctor a virus, you need to remove the infected part of your software — as simple as that.

-1. Remove adware from Mac manually
+1. Remove malware from Mac manually:

-If you know which app on your Mac is malicious, you’re half-way through the problem.
+If you know which app on your Mac is malicious, you’re halfway through the problem.
 First of all, you need to close the app and then root it out from the system processes.

 - Open Activity Monitor (type its name in the Launchpad).

 - Locate the problematic app in the list of processes.